Ewooral/leetcode-and-algoexpert-solutions/python/The 16 Patterns to Ace Technical Interviews/Questions.md

 Static methods : use @staticmethod decorator, are not related to a specific instance, and are self-contained (don’t modify class or instance attributes)

-Class methods : accept cls parameter and can modify the class itself
+Class methods : accept self parameter and can modify the class itself

 We’re going to illustrate the difference around a fictional CoffeeShop class.